 In addition, in Palliative Care the patient is the most important, for which no medical decision is taken without his consent and only after being informed of everything that that decision entails.
 Palliative Care may be given in parallel with the treatment prescribed by your doctor.

-The multidisciplinary team of the organization evaluates the patient’s condition and identifies the current needs of Palliative Care.
-Depending on these, it allocates the patient to appropriate HOSPICE services.
+The multidisciplinary mobile teams supported by Hospices of Hope Moldova evaluate the patient’s condition and identifies the current needs of Palliative Care.
+Depending on these, it allocates the patient to appropriate palliative care services.